fed/react-redux-boilerplate/README.md

 Merging a branch to `master` will automatically trigger a new build which involves:

 1. Running test suite
-2. Running `npm run build:stage`
+2. Running `npm run build:staging`
-3. Deploying to http://stage.argendev.com (provided tests passed)
+3. Deploying to http://staging.argendev.com (provided tests passed)

 ## Release Versions